Arvoria/RobaseService/docs/Guide/usage.md

 There are a few saving options in Robase, these are quite similar to DataStoreService:

-+ `SetAsync` will create new data or replace old data at the given key using a [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) request, if no method is provided.
++ `SetAsync` will create new data or replace old data at the given key using a [PUT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT) request if no method is provided.
 + `UpdateAsync` will modify the data at the given key using a [PATCH](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH) request.
 + `BatchUpdateAsync` will modify a set of keys using a PATCH request.